9 ways to mount a café racer motorcycle custom fender

 - Countersunk bungs + Stainless rod 3 point mount

-This mount type I have used a few times recently on projects with a bit more of a sharp edge.
+This mount type I have used a few times on projects with a bit more of a sharp edge.
 3 point mounting gives a pretty sleek and untraditional look to the front fender so to me it doesn’t work too well on more classic bikes.

 Seen here on our XV750 café racer using the custom fender mounts to guide the paint design.

 here we use a 6mm round bar, hand-shaped and linked to an M6 fabrication bung countersunk to allow the screw to sit flush.
+All of the materials needed for these fender mounts are in our DIY Fender Fabrication Pack.

 This type works better for USD forks as the standard fender mounts provide a lower fixing point to traditional forks.
 Although can be applied to both.
 Starting with the fender spaced from the tyre and fixed in position, I’ll put the bolts and fabrication bungs on the fender.
 And also bolt on the bungs or mounting plate to the fork.